KaiPereira/portfolio/src/lib/posts/juice.md

 It was kind of a cloudy day, and I hopped into an Uber with some of the friends I had met, and we were off to the first hotel!

 Travelling along the highway, you'll instantly notice how contrasting everything is.
 We started off driving literally above the entire city, with a view for as long as the eye can see, for nearly 30 minutes.
-You'll see like 20 huge skyscrapers all absolutely identical in the distance but then tiny houses outlining them, and then a huge bridge just actively being built, it was really interesting to say the least.
+Then, you'll see like 20 huge skyscrapers all absolutely identical in the distance but tiny houses outlining them, and then a huge bridge just actively being built over top of the world, it was really interesting to say the least.

 After a little while of driving, you'll get more into the heart of the city, all the skyscrapers just booming above you, you're a speck of dust in an ever expansive forest of buildings.
 This city was unimaginably large, you could NEVER see the edge of it.
+It felt dystopian at times, unreal in others.

 You also had this deep down feeling that you were the only person in the world here.
 All the locals felt like they were just minding their own day, and I didn't really catch too much attention as a foreigner which really surprised me!

+We were all extremely exhausted when we got to the hotel, and we got to meet some of the other organizers like Kai Ling and Thomas, who were definitely stressed to say the least.
+They had to setup nearly 150 people in hotels and sort out all of their issues.

+We had to hand out our passports to the hotel employee's so they could verify our identity, and then while they were processing everything, I setup my computer to start a little programming circle!
+I was working on one of my first PCB's at the time, it was a little keyboard, so I got a bit of time in working on that, and lots of people were interested in it because not too many highschoolers are working on circuit boards!

+After having some nice chats with some people, we got our passports back and I made my way to my room who I was actually sharing with my sister, who also did the 100 hours, and who was going to be travelling with me!

+We just stored our luggage down, and then made our way back to the lobby where everyone was assembling to go to supper!
+We walked for about 30 minutes until we arrived at this really cute restaurant with 10 circular white tables setup, each sitting about 10 other people, to accommodate all 100 of us!

+I was sitting at the table with my sister and a couple people I had met, alongside Thomas!
+It was great to chat with everyone, and I grew closer with a friend named Lopa from Egypt who was a nice guy to be around!

+We were just served endless amounts of dishes in a style I've never experienced before.
+The tables would essentially spin, and the employee's would just keep on adding dishes to the table, and we would spin it around so that everyone could try a bit of everything.
+When you were done, you would put the dish into the middle of the table!

+Now one important thing when using chopsticks in China is DON'T PUT THEM UPRIGHT in your bowl, this is just considered rude, so just place them on the side of your bowl or at rest.

+Another thing that was kind of problematic for me was that I had many allergies, specifically gluten, dairy and eggs, so knowing what I could and couldn't eat was going to be very difficult!